Information on Autism Spectrum Disorder

 Autism spectrum disorder cannot be treated by medication directly however there are a number of treatment options available.
 Some children might benefit from medication to help control energy levels as well as to help their focus and attention.

 The most effective form of treatment is early intervention – the earlier therapy is started the more likely results are to be seen.
-Applied Behaviour Analysis, which is the method we make use of at Hand in Hand when working with children with autism spectrum disorder has been cited by the Center for Disease Control (CDC) as being one of the most effective form of early intervention treatment.
+Applied Behaviour Analysis, which is the method we make use of at Hand in Hand when working with children with autism spectrum disorder has been cited by the Center for Disease Control (CDC) as being one of the most effective forms of early intervention treatment.
 The Picture Exchange Communication System (PECS) is also highly effective in aiding communication and developing functional language.
 Additional therapies can also be introduced along with behavioural therapy such as:

 - Speech therapy which helps to improve language and communication;